Employment

 • Flexible scheduling

-• Benefits for all employees including marketplace savings program (discounts on cell phone plans, shopping, travel, and more); bereavement pay
+• Benefits for all employees include marketplace savings program (discounts on cell phone plans, shopping, travel, and more); bereavement pay

-• Benefits for qualifying employees including medical, dental, and vision coverage; wellness programs (including discounted gym memberships, mail order prescription plans); 24-hours nurse hotline; 401K retirement plan with company contribution; life insurance; supplemental self-insurance
+• Benefits for qualifying employees include medical, dental, and vision coverage; wellness programs (including discounted gym memberships, and mail-order prescription plans); 24-hour nurse hotline; 401K retirement plan with company contribution; life insurance; supplemental self-insurance

 • Generous PTO plans including vacation, sick, and holiday pay for qualifying employees